Chile: UN chief demands probe into protester deaths | DW | 21.10.2019

 "Democracy not only has the right, it has the obligation to defend itself using all the instruments that democracy itself provides, and the rule of law to combat those who want to destroy it," he said.

-The curfew, intended to keep people "calm and in their homes," according to top defense official General Javier Iturriaga, will be enforced from 7 p.m.
-(2200 UTC) to 6 a.m., three hours earlier than the one called on Saturday.
+A curfew, intended to keep people "calm and in their homes" will be enforced for a third night in a row in Santiago on Monday.

-"We want to ask people to stay at home.
-Do not discuss through shouting, looting, violence," said Santiago Mayor Karla Rubilar.

 Major transit disruptions

-At least two airlines have canceled or rescheduled flights into Santiago, affecting 1,400 passengers on Sunday and Monday.
+At least two airlines have cancelled or rescheduled flights into Santiago, affecting 1,400 passengers on Sunday and Monday.
 School has been suspended in most parts of the metropolitan area for Monday.

 Nearly all the public transport serving the capital city's 7 million people was paralyzed on Sunday.
 Cynthia Cordero told The Associated Press (AP) that she had to walk 20 blocks to reach a pharmacy to buy diapers, only to find it had been burned out.